Geology

 Z ScaleDoubleThe vertical exaggeration to apply to the display object.

-ExplodeDoubleThe explode distance can be set here or referenced by connection.
-Surfaces will be exploded based upon their layer designations.
+ExplodeDoubleThe Explode distance can be set here or referenced by connection.
+Surfaces will be exploded based upon their Layer designations.

 Surface Settings